 Family involvement also has the potential to drastically improve patient care.
 Family members can help participate in care coordination and assess care practices for consistency, accuracy, and safety.
 For example, one study found that family members gave new information 46% of the time when present during rounds, helping to increase the quality of care provided to the patient.

 For these reasons, educating and engaging the patient’s family is equally as important as engaging patients in their care.
-When providers make an effort to keep family members informed and involved throughout the patient’s stay, it results in a more positive patient experience and higher quality outcomes.
+When providers make an effort to keep family members informed and involved throughout the patient’s stay, it can improve the patient experience and higher quality outcomes.

 Focusing on the Patient Experience Leads to Better Care

 By following these steps, healthcare organizations can greatly improve the patient experience, leading to higher quality outcomes and healthier patients.
 Using a technology that tracks patient feedback, employee engagement and satisfaction, and incident and event reporting for patient safety can help healthcare organizations of all types create the most positive experience possible for their patients.